kimtth/awesome-azure-openai-llm/README.md

 1. Azure OpenAI is recommended if you require a reliable, secure, and compliant environment.
 1. Azure OpenAI provides seamless integration with other Azure services..
 1. Azure OpenAI offers `private networking` and `role-based authentication`, and responsible `AI content filtering`.
-1. Azure OpenAI provides a Service Level Agreement (SLA) that guarantees a certain level of uptime and support for the service.
 1. Azure OpenAI does not use user input as training data for other customers.
 [Data, privacy, and security for Azure OpenAI](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/data-privacy)

 - [What is Azure OpenAI Service?](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/overview)